 We suggest the purchase of a D.O.T, Snell, ECE or other similar industry standard approved helmet, simply because we believe that a helmet built to a defined standard offers a more consistent guarantee of protection and performance.
 However, in practice, the Leatt-Brace® is designed to work with all full-face helmets, or a deep profile open face helmet that covers your ears.

-The Leatt-Brace® helps protect against the following extreme movements that could result in serious injury:
+The Leatt neck brace helps protect against the following extreme movements that could result in serious injury: